CSCDP/referral-partner-analysis/README.md

 2) The referral is the next event happening directly after the contact (e.g. there is no other event in between)
 3) The contact and the referral have the same contact source

 **Implications**: A referral must be matched to a contact.
 If a referral cannot be matched to a contact, it won't be counted at all.
-There is a possibility that referrals that were not correctly recorded (e.g. wrong contact source) might not be accounted for.
+There is a possibility that referrals that were not correctly recorded (e.g. wrong contact source) or that do not come after a contact might not be accounted for.
 - **A referral will be matched to an assessment start if**
 1) The referral and the assessment start have the same Child Unique ID
 2) The assessment start happens within 7 days of the referral.

 **Implications**: An assessment must be matched to a referral to be counted.
-This is a good way to avoid counting assessments carried out by the Long Term teams also recorded in the Annex A List 4 (and that wouldn't come after a referral).
-However, if an assessment was to happen without a previous referral, it wouldn't be counted.
+This is a good proxy to only count single assessments: Annex A List 4 also records assessments on open cases by the Long Term team, but these assessments do not come after a referral so we are not matching them nor counting them in our analysis.
+However, if a regular single assessment was to happen without a previous referral, it wouldn't be counted.